Lowest Mortgage Rate in Canada. Starting from 2.49%

 A guarantor for a mortgage application can strengthen a primary borrower's qualification with a lender, and typically resides in the home (but not always, depending on lender requirements).

 Their name will only be on the mortgage loan and not the home's title, so a guarantor doesn't have property rights or access to the equity or the home as an 'asset.'
-Their role is solely to guarantee that the mortgage payments will be made.
+Their role is solely to guarantee that mortgage payments are made.

-Unlike a co-signer, the guarantor typically becomes liable for default only after the lender has exhausted all other means of collection against the primary borrower.
+Unlike a co-signer, a guarantor typically becomes liable for default only after the lender has exhausted all other means of collection against the primary borrower.

 If a guarantor dies?
 The guarantor's estate may be held responsible for payments if the primary borrower defaults.

-But unlike a guarantor, a co-signer takes on more risk by assuming part ownership of the home along with mortgage liability.
-Their name appears on all mortgage documents, and must be registered on the home's title.
-As part owner, they are immediately liable if the mortgage payments are in default.
+But unlike a guarantor, a co-signer assumes greater risk by taking on part ownership of the home along with mortgage liability.
+Their name appears on all mortgage documents and must be registered on the home's title.
+As a part owner, they are immediately liable if the mortgage payments are in default.

-Because a co-signer is on the title, regardless of whether they actually contribute towards the monthly payments (if they're a spouse, for example), their income and assets can be at risk if the primary borrower defaults.
+Because a co-signer is on the title, whether or not they contribute to the monthly payments (for example, as a spouse), their income and assets can be at risk if the primary borrower defaults.

 Does a co-signer already have a CMHC-insured property?
 CMHC doesn't allow co-signing for another CMHC-insured mortgage.
 (Mortgage default insurance is required when buying a home with less than a 20% down payment.)
 Two other insurer options available in Canada (Sagen and Canada Guaranty) may allow co-signing.